vbookshelf/myOfflineAi-VoiceAssistant/README.md

 In Version 1, the code waits for the model’s entire response to be generated before creating and playing the full audio.
 This causes a “thinking” delay, especially when the model’s response is long.

 To solve this, Version 2 modifies the backend to stream the model’s response token-by-token to the front end using WebSockets.
 As text arrives, it is displayed immediately.
-This process allows sentence boundaries (like periods or question marks) to be detected.
+This process allows sentence boundaries (like full stops or question marks) to be detected.
 Once a full sentence is received, that sentence is sent to the Kokoro TTS engine, converted to audio, and played right away.
 The result is that the voice starts speaking much sooner, making the conversation feel more fluid and natural.

 In a Flask application running locally, your browser is the client and Flask is the server.
 The browser (client) sends requests — for example, when you open a page or click a button — and the Flask app (server) receives those requests, processes them, and sends back a response.